Amarin_Interchangeability_Guidance_for_TDS

 Design

-Two groups (differ in patch usage time), induction phase, resting and challenge phase
+Two groups (differ in patch usage time): induction, resting and challenge phase

 Same as FDA